hexagontk/hexagon/port_http_server/README.md

 #### Integration tests

 To test HTTP servers from outside using a real Adapter, you can create a server setting `0` as port.
-This will pick a random free port that you can check later:
+This will pick a random free port which you can check later:

 @sample port_http_server/src/test/kotlin/PortHttpServerSamplesTest.kt:test